Joshthefullstack/mentorled-assessment-three/READme.md

 Interview Session REST API

-This is a simple REST API for managing interview sessions with paginations using Node.js, Express.js, and PostgreSQL.
+This is a simple REST API for managing interview sessions, scores and comments, and creating the users of the application (the interviewer) with paginations using Node.js, Express.js, and PostgreSQL.

 Features

 Create, Update, Get and Delete an interview session with title, description, and questions.

+Create, Update, Get interview scores and comments

 Stores data in a PostgreSQL database.

-Gets interviews with pagination

-Gets specific interview by their id
+Gets specific interview and interview score by their id

+User creation and login

 Installation